datastax/dsbulk/manual/settings.md

 Default: **"auto"**.

+#### --connector.csv.normalizeLineEndingsInQuotes _&lt;boolean&gt;_

+Defines whether or not the parser should replace line separators by a normalized line separator '\n' inside quoted values.
+This setting is honored when reading and writing.
+Default value is false.

+Default: **false**.

 #### --connector.csv.nullValue _&lt;string&gt;_

 Sets the String representation of a null value.
 When reading, if the parser does not read any character from the input, this value will be used instead.
 When writing, if the writer has a null object to write to the output, this value will be used instead.
 The default value is `null`, which means that, when reading, the parser will emit a `null`, and when writing, the writer won't write any character at all to the output.